Meyer London: Personal life and death

 London married Anna Rosenson, a dentist who was a fellow Socialist and immigrant from the Russian Empire, in 1899.
 They had one daughter together, Isabel, who became a physician.
-He was an uncle of Ephraim London, and through Ephraim, grandnieces were Sheila Michaels, a remarkable activist in her own right, whom Ephraim never publicly acknowledged as his daughter, and Ephraim's nieces Harriet Fraad and Rosalyn Baxandall; their mother Irma was his sister.
-London was also a cousin in the family of Tony Judt.
+His nephew was Ephraim London, a constitutional lawyer.
+Through Ephraim, his nieces were Harriet Fraad and Rosalyn Baxandall and grandniece was activist Sheila Michaels.

 London died on Sunday, June 6, 1926.
 As he was crossing Second Avenue at 15th Street, he was caught in the middle of heavy automobile traffic passing in both directions.
 London became confused and when he halted in the middle of the road he was struck by a driver of a car, suffering internal injuries.
 The driver rushed him to Bellevue Hospital, where London's daughter was an intern.
 When she saw her father, London's only concern was that the driver not be punished.
 "It's not his fault", said London "and he is a poor man."
 London died at 10 o'clock that night at the age of 54, after physicians had labored for 11 hours to save him.